ReportSep 14, 2022

 To properly cope with climate-related dangers, the military must be able to future-proof its installations to defend themselves against twenty-first-century threats, specifically by capitalizing on the use of smart technologies.

-Kiran S. Jivnani is an assistant director with the GeoTech Center, where she contributes to projects at the intersection of geopolitics, climate, health, and agriculture.
-Prior to joining the Atlantic Council, she worked for the United Nations Academic Impact and MCN Millennium Fellowship in Boston and for former MEP Miriam Dalli at the European Parliament in Brussels.
+Kiran S. Jivnani was an assistant director with the GeoTech Center, where she contributed to projects at the intersection of geopolitics, climate, health, and agriculture.
+Prior to joining the Atlantic Council, she worked for the United Nations Academic Impact and MCN Millennium Fellowship in Boston and for former Member of the European Parliament Miriam Dalli at the European Parliament in Brussels.

-Kiran holds a bachelor’s degree from Northeastern University in Boston, where she studied Criminal Justice, International Affairs, and Law and Public Policy.
+Jivnani holds a bachelor’s degree from Northeastern University in Boston, where she studied criminal justice, international affairs, and law and public policy.